What Is Hridaya, the Spiritual Heart?

 “The truth of Self cannot come from him who has not realized that he is the Self.
 The intellect cannot reveal the Self beyond its duality of subject and object.” –Ramana Maharshi

 According to Ramana Maharshi (based on the Advaita Vedanta tradition), this primordial subtle energy ascends from the Heart to the mind, through an energy channel (known as atma nadi).
 Here it feeds the process of thinking and implicitly the individual consciousness with all its attachments and hopes, illusions and suffering.
 That’s why the mind is seen as a Moon which simply reflects the light of the heart’s Sun.

 Coming back to the Heart, all the vain noise of the world is quieted….

 There, in the most sacred intimacy and solitude of the “cave of the Heart”, the moods of individuality fade away and the consciousness of unity is revealed.
 There, the world and man are one.
 So, in a paradoxical way, the solitude and intimacy of the Heart reveals the essential Unity of all existence.

-Hridaya Yoga and the Hridaya Silent Meditation Retreat start from the premise that the traditional ideas about the Spiritual Heart can and should be applied in very concrete and practical ways.
-The Heart, seen as an organ of direct knowledge, can and should be trained constantly in order to increase its purity and capacity to love, witness, and surrender… In this way, the borders of individuality fade away and, through the recognition of its fundamental attribute as a gateway to Infinity, the Supreme Self is revealed.
+Hridaya Yoga and the Hridaya Silent Meditation Retreat start from the premise that traditional ideas about the Spiritual Heart can and should be applied in very concrete and practical ways.
+The Heart, seen as an organ of direct knowledge, can be constantly trained in order to increase its purity and capacity to love, witness, and surrender… In this way, the borders of individuality fade away and, through the recognition of its fundamental attribute as a gateway to Infinity, the Supreme Self is revealed.